 My DIY adventure continues this time with another bathroom makeover.
 I have been dying to update the main floor bathroom, but now, with two house and two mortgages, the budget and time are not there right now.
 So instead, I made a couple of quick fixes which have really brightened the dingy bathroom.
+The first was this simple mirror makeover.
 I spent about $25 on the whole thing and the changes looks great.
 It was such a small space, I was able to get this project hammered out while my fireplace project was drying.

 - Spray Paint (try Rust-Oleum Metallic)

 The bathroom mirror doesn’t have any trim, and like most of the bathroom it is original to the house built in the 1950’s.
 The mirror itself is in good shape, but the mirrored portion around the edge is starting to corrode.
 The glass is intact, but the mirrored stuff on the edges is ugly!